uwplasma/JAX-in-Cell/README.md

 ##  Overview

-JAX-in-Cell is an open-source project in Python that uses JAX to speedup simulations, leading to a simple to use, fast and concise code.
+JAX-in-Cell is an open-source 1D3V full electromagnetic (EM) particle-in-cell (PIC) code written in Python/JAX.
+It uses JAX for just-in-time compilation, automatic differentiation and GPU/TPU support, leading to a simple to use, fast and concise research code.
 It can be imported in a Python script using the **jaxincell** package, or run directly in the command line as `jaxincell`.
 To install it, use

    ```sh
    pip install jaxincell